Lee Frost Photography

 The wild, ancient landscape of Dartmoor is perfect for infrared photography, as the images here and in my Infrared portfolio on this website demonstrate.
 Over the two days of the workshop we’ll cover a range of great locations, including (time-permiting): Combestone Tor, Hound Tor, Saddle Tor, Vixen Tor, Bowerman’s Nose, Mysterious Wistman’s Wood, Jay's Grave, Chase Woods, Brentor and the Windy Post.
 We’ll also make numerous stops while travelling between locations as you can take great shots literally anywhere on Dartmoor.

-If you would like to book an extra night at the hotel on April 21st, to avoid travelling home that night, please let me know.
-Also get in touch if you'd like any advice on gettin a camera converted for infrared.
+If you would like to book an extra night at the hotel on June 9th to avoid travelling home that night, please let me know.
+Also email me if you'd like any advice on getting a camera converted for infrared.

 At A Glance...